wexeee/test_auto_zenodo_upload/doc/introduction.rst

 3. PDF is built from markdown version
 4. Upload to test Zenodo.

-These pages also get built as a GitHub page.
+These documentation pages also get built as a GitHub page.